marvin-garcia/aks-playground/deployment/azure-arc/README.md

 4. Installs the following Microsoft Kubernetes extensions on each cluster: `Flux`, `Policy Insights`, `Azure Defender for Kubernetes`, `Azure Monitor for Containers`

-5. Enables GitOps on each cluster
+5. Installs the `Microsoft.flux` extension on each cluster

-6. Creates a [Flux configuration](https://docs.microsoft.com/en-us/cli/azure/k8s-configuration/flux?view=azure-cli-latest) to manage all the Helm release sources (in the form of `HelmRepository` objects) that will be needed
+6. Creates a [Flux configuration](https://docs.microsoft.com/en-us/cli/azure/k8s-configuration/flux?view=azure-cli-latest) to manage all the required Helm release sources (in the form of `HelmRepository` objects)

 7. Creates a [Flux configuration](https://docs.microsoft.com/en-us/cli/azure/k8s-configuration/flux?view=azure-cli-latest) to manage NGINX Ingress controller as part of the clusters' infrastructure config